matishsiao/formosa/README.md

 #Warning

-##This branch is not working for now.
+##This version not final version.
+All futures still in developing.

 # Version